As dog owners, we often take our pet’s veterinary care for granted.

 Some of the ailments that people treat with cannabis are the same ones that owners are now using to treat their dogs.
 A few common examples include:

-Despite the federal prohibition on cannabis and cannabis-derived products, there are several ostensibly legal products on the market that contain cannabis derivatives.
+Despite the federal prohibition on cannabis and cannabis-derived products, there are several legal pet products available online and in pet stores that contain cannabis derivatives.

 The difference is, these products are often made from hemp – a non-psychoactive form of the plant.